Real-life cities are vast, diverse mishmashes of different cultures and social groups.

 The New York of Marvel 2099 features vertical segregation.
 The city's affluent classes live and work "Uptown" in luxurious skyscrapers built on top of the existing real estate.
 At the time of the comics, "Downtown" is a dimly-lit slum only for the poor and needy and desperate; Uptown citizens venturing Downtown are warned to proceed at their own risk.

-In Cerebus, Iest's Upper City is on a very high and sheer mesa, though this is not made explicit for some years.
+In Cerebus the Aardvark, Iest's Upper City is on a very high and sheer mesa, though this is not made explicit for some years.

 "What's it all about, Fred?"
 Nobby asked.
 "Why do we only have a problem with this embassy's staff doin' a runner?"